dannypsnl/write-a-programming-language/ch2-semantic-checker.md

 # Semantic Checker

 Semantic checking can be a super complicate issue, but rather than push you into the crazy formal world, I would only show a simple overview about semantic checking.
 Semantic checking, would usually get confused with the concept about type checking, but not.
 Semantic checking includes type checking.
 For example, we can say expression `1/0` is invalid, whatever in runtime or compile time(CPU handles this usually by the way, also can see as a runtime checking).
 Semantic checking can do much more in runtime, but find out troubles in compile time as possible make a more robust system.
 A type, can be considered as properties of an object, with checking we can avoid unexpected input, e.g. `(lambda ([x : Integer]) x)` never takes `"Hello"` as the parameter, compiler know `"Hello"` is not an `Integer`.
 This is the first example of type check: same type checking.
 What's the same can be much more complicate than you might expect, but here I focus on the concept of **same type instance**.
 In this example, `Integer` is a **builtin** type, its equal rule only allows exactly same type representation: `Integer`.
 With builtin, of course there have non-builtin types, for example in **C** we can use `struct XXX` or `typedef` to create new type.
-With these basic concepts, we can get start with our first language:
+With these basic concepts, we can get start with our first language.

+### Simple Type Checking

+The following structures define a set of valid term(component of language).

 ```rkt
 ;;; Terms